villekf/OMEGA-doc/docs/source/selectingprojector.rst

 Projector type 4 is method that should work in most cases well.
 It is ray-based interpolation-based projector in the forward projection and voxel-based projector in the backprojection.
 The forward projection is identical with the
 PET version, i.e. it linearly interpolates values after a pre-determined step-size.
 This step-size can be adjusted with ``options.dL`` and is the relative size of one voxel.
 I.e. ``options.dL = 1`` would use the length of one voxel as the interpolation length.
 The backprojection projects rays from the source through each voxel to the detector and then interpolates this value on the detector using nearest neighbor interpolation.
 This projector is not exactly adjoint, but the difference is generally less than 1%.
-Using longer interpolation length leads to faster computation, but too large values lead to loss of accurace.
+Using longer interpolation length leads to faster computation, but too large values lead to loss of accuracy.
 Generally, value of 0.5 or 1 is a good choice.
 An alternative method to projector type 4 is type 1, which computes the exact intersection length of each ray with each voxel.
 Note, however, that this should always be combined with other backprojector!
 See the hybrid methods below.
 This is faster forward projector than type 4 if ``options.dL = 0.5`` or smaller, but slower if ``options.dL = 1`` or higher.
 Type 4 can have faster convergence than type 1 (i.e. same number of iterations can lead to noisier image with type 4), but in general there shouldn't be significant quality differences (note that this applies only to hybrid cases!).
 Use of type 1 on its own, i.e. as ``options.projector_type = 1`` is NOT recommended!